Last updated: Jun 2022

 Healthy Heart

 Dates are quite helpful in keeping your heart healthy.
-When they are soaked for the night, crushed in the morning, and then consumed, they have been shown to have a positive effect on weak hearts.
+When soaked overnight, crushed in the morning, and consumed, they have been shown to positively affect weak hearts.
 Dates are also a rich source of potassium, which studies have shown to reduce the risk of stroke and other heart-related diseases.

-Furthermore, they are suggested as a healthy and delicious way to reduce the levels of LDL cholesterol in the body, which is a major contributing factor to heart attack, heart disease, and stroke.
-Therefore, when taken twice a week, dates can seriously improve the overall health of the heart.
+Furthermore, dates are suggested as a healthy and delicious way to reduce LDL cholesterol, a significant contributing factor to heart attack, heart disease, and stroke.
+Therefore, when taken twice a week, dates can improve the heart's health.

 Abdominal Cancer